dimyG/jekyll-theme-chirpy/tabs/about.md

 toc: true
 ---

+I'm a mechanical and software engineer with professional experience in the software industry since 2009, combining web development and engineering analysis skills with an entrepreneurial attitude.
-I'm a software engineer with a diverse technical background.
-This is my personal blog which I intend to use both as a showcase of
-[my work experience]({% post_url 2020-05-30-work-experience-overview %}) and as
-a means by which I can express myself, writing for anything I consider interesting or important.
+This is my personal blog which I intend to use both as a showcase of [my work experience]({% post_url 2020-05-30-work-experience-overview %}) and as a means by which I can express myself, writing for anything I consider interesting or important.

-## A few things about me
-Since I believe that character and personality are at least as important as the technical skills, I think it would be more appropriate if I would start from there.
+Since I believe that character and personality are at least as important as the technical skills, I think it would be more appropriate if I start from there.
+The following list might not be exhaustive but is still representative and genuine nonetheless.
 - I love to explore and understand the big picture before digging into the details.
 - I love the details too, because they make things work and offer the satisfaction of accomplishment.
 - Putting the pieces together is one of my most enjoyable experiences.